• Home

 Instructions

-• Preheat oven to 350 degrees F. Line an 8 inch square metal pan with foil and spray with flour-added cooking spray.
+• Preheat oven to 350 degrees F. Line an 8 inch square metal pan with parchment or foil and grease the bottom.

 • Combine flour, baking powder, soda and salt in a large mixing bow; set aside.